ngndn/hitl-ds/README.md

 The details are laid out in the manuscript.

-In order to illustrate those concepts, an Action Model *if-this-then-that* (IFTTT), which is named after the famous service [IFTTT (https://ifttt.com) is implemented in this repository.
+In order to illustrate those concepts, an Action Model *if-this-then-that* (IFTTT), which is named after the famous service [IFTTT](https://ifttt.com), is implemented in this repository.
 The Action Model *if-this-then-that* is implemented in the module [ifttt.py](./action_model/ifttt.py) under the folder [action_model](./action_model).